Particl-Community/academy/guides/guide_mp_setup_installation.rst

 .. attention::

 	:term:`Tor` isn't enabled by default on Particl because it requires extra care from you to be truly safe.
-It's a network that runs independently from Particl on your computer and needs you to keep important security considerations in mind.
+It's a network that runs independently from Particl on your computer and needs you to keep critical security considerations in mind.

 Install and Run Tor
 -------------------